rails/rails/guides/source/engines.md

 belongs_to :author, class_name: Blorgh.author_class.to_s
 ```

 To set this configuration setting within the application, an initializer should be used.
-By using an initializer, the configuration will be set up before the application starts and calls the engine's models which may depend on this configuration setting existing.
+By using an initializer, the configuration will be set up before the application starts and calls the engine's models, which may depend on this configuration setting existing.

 Create a new initializer at `config/initializers/blorgh.rb` inside the application where the `blorgh` engine is installed and put this content in it: